dubistweltmeister05/4-Wheel_chassis/README.md

 ## 🌟 Overview

-This project implements a 4-wheeled holonomic robot controlled by a PS4 controller, featuring IMU-based orientation stabilization using the BNO055 sensor.
+This project (BNO_ATTEMPT_FOR_FINAL_YEAR) implements a 4-wheeled holonomic robot controlled by a PS4 controller, featuring IMU-based orientation stabilization using the BNO055 sensor.
 Built on the STM32F407 platform, the robot offers precise omnidirectional movement capabilities with real-time orientation correction.

 ## ⚡ Features